 The kicker?
 They all rely on SEO, not SEM.

-Google determines which pages are relevant, informative and helpful enough to be designated in any of these sections.
-You can’t buy your way into them.
-If you’re one of the lucky few that make it to the top, that’s instant visibility you didn’t have to spend a dime to earn.
+Google determines which pages are relevant, informative, and helpful enough to be designated in any of these sections.
+Of course, you can’t buy your way into them.
+But, if you’re one of the lucky few that make it to the top, that’s instant visibility you didn’t have to spend a dime to earn.

-Now, consider the impact if you appeared in one (or all) of the SERP features as well as the paid search results above the organic listings.
+Now, consider the impact if you appeared in one (or all) of the SERP features and the paid search results above the organic listings.
 You could monopolize the first page of Google for the price of one SEM campaign.
 By running ads for keywords you already rank for, you help cement your place as an industry standout.

 Leveraging SEO and SEM to Your Advantage